dnsimple/dnsimple-support/content/articles/announcement-secondary-dns-ip-address-changes.md

 ## Who's impacted?

-Accounts subscribed to the Personal, Professional, Solo, or Teams plan will be impacted if they have any domains using [secondary DNS](/articles/secondary-dns/) to perform zone transfers from DNSimple to another secondary DNS provider or server.
+Accounts with any domains using [secondary DNS](/articles/secondary-dns/) to perform zone transfers from DNSimple to another secondary DNS provider or server will be required to update their zone configuration.

 ## What's changing and how it will impact your domains